 Students may elect courses in each part of the degree program and may design a course of study that meets their specific interests and needs.
 The program provides opportunities to study full time, part time (through evening courses), in the summers only, or by combining full-time, part-time and summer study.
-Options for pursuing teacher certification are also available.
 Full-time students may complete the program in as little as one year.
 Digital commuting for some courses is available through the ASU Sync platform.

 Spring 2022: Rolling

 Summer 2022: Rolling

 Fall 2022: Rolling

 Check sheets break down the course requirements for each degree program.

 Music Learning and Teaching (MM), 2021-2022

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.

 Teaching assistantships are offered to graduate students who convey exceptional ability.
 Learn more about TA benefits, eligibility and application procedures.